mustneerar7/data-structure-implementations-using-c-cpp/README.md

 # Data structures Implementations using C/C++
 This repository contains the implementations of some popular data structures both in `C++` and `Clang`.

-The C++ versions contain a `header` file contining Object Oriented code for the data structure while the C versions contain procedural implementations in regular C source files.
+The variants available in both C & C++ contain a `header` file contining Object Oriented code for the data structure while C versions contain procedural implementations.

 ### Uploaded Data structures
 - `C/C++` Stack